-The primary concern of crop irrigation is to deliver “enough water in the right place at the right time”.
-The secondary, although more direct concern is that irrigation equipment and management logistics must work for a farm ($, labor, water availability), and prevent harm to customers or the environment.
-Irrigation with contaminated water is the most common primary cause of whole-crop contamination, and recent high-profile cases of produce -born illness (e.g. 2007 Spinach, 2017 Romaine lettuce).
-Irrigation from a clean water source is cleanest and lowest risk (e.g. drilled well), but can be too expensive or impossible for farms.
-Thus, more variable surface water sources are more common in the northeast, especially for lager crop fields.
+The primary concern of crop irrigation is to deliver “enough water in the right place at the right time.”
+The secondary, although more direct, concern is that irrigation equipment and management logistics must work for a farm ($, labor, water availability) and prevent harm to customers or the environment.
+Irrigation with contaminated water is the most common primary cause of whole-crop contamination, and recent high-profile cases of produce-born illness (e.g. 2007 Spinach, 2017 Romaine lettuce).
+Irrigation from a clean water source is lowest risk (e.g. drilled well), but is too expensive or not possible for many growers.
+Thus, more variable surface water sources are more common in the northeast, especially for larger crop fields.
 Although farms can’t control the upstream contamination of a surface irrigation water source, there are easy, low-cost strategies to mitigate contamination reaching customers.

 Design Goals

-- If possible (to conserve resources, money, and reduce contamination risk), irrigation targets root systems directly, avoiding contact with harvest portion of crops (drip irrigation under mulch layer)
+- If possible (to conserve resources and reduce contamination risk), irrigation targets root systems directly, avoiding contact with harvest portion of crops (drip irrigation under mulch layer)

-- Become familiar with the quality of the farms irrigation water sources, including upstream land use and point source contamination risks of surface water sources.
+- Get to know the quality of the farm's irrigation water sources, including upstream land use and point source contamination risks of surface water sources.

 - Given constraints, use the cleanest irrigation source possible, especially for overhead applications.